One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Introduction

 Nevertheless, as already observed in the physics literature around thirty years ago for a large class of exactly solvable models \cite{alcaraz_droz_henkel_rittenberg_reaction_1994} (see also \cite{frassek_duality2020}), the \textquotedblleft spectrum\textquotedblright\ does not depend on the $\theta$-parameters, and, thus, is the same for both equilibrium and non-equilibrium systems.
 The quotation marks above are required when dealing with infinite configuration spaces and corresponding generators, because the full spectrum, \textit{a priori}, may include also non-eigenvalues and may depend on the underlying functional space on which the matrix/operators act.
 That said, this $\theta$-independence of the spectrum becomes rigorous for systems having a finite configuration space as, for instance, the symmetric exclusion process in contact with reservoirs (see Remark \ref{rem:SEP} below for more details).

-In this article, we establish the following results for the non-conservative ${\rm SIP}$, for any underlying graph $G$ and site weights $\alpha$, $\omega$, and $\theta$: \begin{enumerate}[(i)] \item Eigenfunctions of the purely absorbing system (corresponding to $\theta\equiv 0$) \textquotedblleft lift\textquotedblright\ to (generalized) eigenfunctions of ${\rm SIP}$ corresponding to the same eigenvalues. \item Remarkably, the spectral gap of the particle system with $\theta\equiv 0$ coincides with the spectral gap of the one-particle system, namely, of the random walk evolving on $G$, and killed with rate $\omega_x$ when sitting on $x\in V$ (\textbf{Theorem \ref{th:non-conservative}}).
+In this article, we establish the following results for the non-conservative ${\rm SIP}$, for any underlying graph $G$ and site weights $\alpha$, $\omega$, and $\theta$: \begin{enumerate}[(i)] \item Eigenfunctions of the purely absorbing system (corresponding to $\theta\equiv 0$) \textquotedblleft lift\textquotedblright\ to (generalized) eigenfunctions of ${\rm SIP}$ \fs{(with general $\theta$)} associated to the same eigenvalues. \item Remarkably, the spectral gap of the particle system with $\theta\equiv 0$ coincides with the spectral gap of the one-particle system, namely, of the random walk evolving on $G$, and killed with rate $\omega_x$ when sitting on $x\in V$ (\textbf{Theorem \ref{th:non-conservative}}).

-\item In the reversible case (i.e., when $\theta \equiv {\rm const.}$), the eigenfunctions obtained in \ref{it:eigen1} provide an orthonormal basis in a natural $L^2$-space. \end{enumerate}Let us emphasize that step \ref{it:eigen1} holds in both reversible and non-reversible settings, while step \ref{it:eigen2} is a statement concerning the case $\theta\equiv 0$ only; establishing the claim in \ref{it:eigen3} is where we need to restrict to the reversible ${\rm SIP}$.
+\item In the reversible case (i.e., when $\theta \equiv {\rm const.}$), the eigenfunctions obtained in \ref{it:eigen1} provide an orthonormal basis in a natural $L^2$-space. \end{enumerate}Let us emphasize that step \ref{it:eigen1} holds \fs{for general $\theta$ (i.e., in both reversible and non-reversible settings)}, while step \ref{it:eigen2} is a statement concerning the case $\theta\equiv 0$ only; establishing the claim in \ref{it:eigen3} is where we need to restrict to the reversible ${\rm SIP}$.

 Putting these steps together, our main result in this non-conservative setting (\textbf{Corollary \ref{cor:non-conservative}}) may be summarized as follows: for all graphs $G$ and site weights $\alpha$ and $\omega$,